 Be careful where and what you click -- and have a plan if you don’t

 Another big way you can protect your computer is just being cautious of what you click on.
 As IDrive points out on its blog, phishing scams work by drawing you in to click on links that let hackers into your system.
 This can be devastating for your computer, and then for you when your data is accessed, and possibly held for ransom.

 It’s good to be able to identify phishing scams, looking for typos in the emails and subject lines, and requests for usernames and passwords.
-As a general rule, it’s good not to click links from email addresses you don’t know, and to not provide any passwords on form pages that have URLs you can’t recognize, or that are misspelled.
+As a general rule, don't click links from email addresses you don’t know and that don't provide any passwords on form pages that have URLs you can’t recognize, or that are misspelled.